Mathmagicians/kumori/meritocracy/frontend/README.md

 The swagger ui will be available at:http://127.0.0.1:8070 The postgres ui will be avaialble at http://127.0.0.1:5050

-For now, you need to bootstrap the database manually by running `make schema`, `make fixture` and `make load`
+For now, you need to bootstrap the database manually by running `cd ../postgres && make schema && make fixture`

 Get a shell with node

     $ make shell

  ---
- Unit tests - work in local environment - didnt update the make file: npm test
+ Unit tests - work in local environment - didn't update the make file: npm test

  Start dev server: